 This RV is perfect for families and groups who want a more upscale interior.
-Being a new 2019 model, this RV is clean and modern with leather couches and a less stuffy feel.
+Being a new 2019 model, this RV is clean and modern with leather couches.

-Like all Class Cs, this RV has an overhead bed, a queen in the rear, and this model has a dinette that turns into a bed for 2 for a max of 6 people.
-This is great for a family of six but only 5 adults.
-Since 1 of the beds is a dinette, I know from personal experience that these beds really only fit 1 short adult.
+Like all Class Cs, this RV has an overhead bed, and a queen in the rear, and this model has a couch and a dinette that both turn into beds for 2 for a max of sleeping 8 people.

-Though it’s an older model, this RV is well maintained clean and bight so you can save money and have a comfortable experience.
+Similar to the class C above, but with fewer bells and whistles, this mid-range RV has everything you need for your Alaska adventure.
+Though it’s an older model, this RV is well maintained clean, and bight so you can save money and have a comfortable experience.